 - Rinse fresh turmeric root under running water.
 Scrub it well with a brush to get rid of any mud deposits.
 Rinse well and peel it with a spoon or a butter knife.
 Slice the root.

-- Optional step if you don't prefer raw turmeric shots: (Refer notes for details) Add the turmeric slices to a pot along with ½ cup water.
+- Optional – heating turmeric enhances the bioavailability.
+So if you want add the turmeric slices to a pot along with ½ cup water.
 Boil until the water reduces to half, for about 5 to 7 mins and cool completely.

 - Add to a blender jar with ¼ cup water and black pepper corn.
 Blend until smooth.